 What has surprised me the most though is that none of the creams has caused any irritation or purging!
 I was so worried the Cleanance smoothing cream was going to either be very drying, intense, or cause irritation.
 But my skin just kept on improving without any setbacks!

 The only known brand that’s big on Retinal is Medik8’s Crystal Retinal-range.
-They have about 4 creams that allow you to “climb the ladder”, starting at 0.01% up to 0.1%.
+They have about 4 creams that allow you to “climb the ladder”, starting at 0.01% up to 0.1%, and even 0.2%!
 And they make 0.1 sound like the biggest deal of them all like it’s 1% retinol.
 However, I’ve been able to use Avéne 0.05 and 0.1 just as I used my retinol (from Peter Thomas Roth) before them.
 They’ve been gentle enough for me to keep acids in my weekly routine too!
 Which I can’t when, for example, using Drunk Elephant A-Passioni 1% retinol!
 This is a great one, but my skin barely tolerates it more than once to twice a week.